rolandtritsch/scala-pascal/README.md

 # Implementation of the Pascal Triangle (to play around with code correctness)

+This is an implementation of the [Pascal Triangle](https://en.wikipedia.org/wiki/Pascal%27s_triangle) to facilitate a discussion about code correctness (and ways to express it).

 ## To make this work ...

 * you need to install git (e.g. `brew install git`)